Residential conveyancing timescales

 For a smooth transition

 The time it takes from your offer being accepted until you can move into your new house, complete the sale of your current house, or finalise your new mortgage depends on several factors.
-On average, the conveyancing process takes between 10 and 14 weeks to complete.
+On average, the conveyancing process takes between 10 and 16 weeks to complete.
 It usually depends on the other parties in the chain.

 For example, if you are a first-time buyer purchasing a new-build property with a mortgage in principle, it could take six weeks.
 However, if you are buying a leasehold property that requires a lease extension, this process can take significantly longer; additional charges will also apply.
+Please note Stamp Duty Land Tax (SDLT) is payable to HMRC and is not part of your legal fees.

 Why choose Switalskis residential conveyancing